centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Disclaimer

 Your HA must be installed by Centreon.
-This procedure is geared towards experts users who have a strong knowledge of the Pacemaker-Corosync clustering tools, of networks, of Linux OS and of Centreon.
+This procedure is geared towards expers users who have a strong knowledge of the Pacemaker-Corosync clustering tools, of networks, of Linux OS and of Centreon.

 > **WARNING:** Anyone following this procedure does so at their own risk.
 Under no circumstances shall Centreon be liable for any breakdown or data loss.